-Your goal with international on-page SEO is to optimise your pages to make it easier for Google to geo-locate them and identify their relevance.
-So, make sure to organise your global URLs in a rational, repeatable way, so that localised content can be geo-targeted by subdirectory, subdomain, or domain.
+Your goal with international on-page SEO is to optimize your pages to make it easier for Google to geo-locate them and identify their relevance.
+So, make sure to organize your global URLs in a rational, repeatable way, so that localized content can be geo-targeted by sub-directory, sub-domain, or domain.

-It’s vital to localise your site for each target country while presenting a consistent brand presence globally.
-Localising your design reduces the risk of duplicate content and enhances user engagement
+It’s vital to localize your site for each target country while presenting a consistent brand presence globally.
+Localizing your design reduces the risk of duplicate content and enhances user engagement

-For effective on-page SEO, it’s essential to localise:
+For effective on-page SEO, it’s essential to localize:

 - Headings (H1)